j2store/userguide/google_merchant_center_shopping_feed_app.md

 Name of CSV file used to upload in merchant center.
 Make sure the file name does not contain any spaces (use underscores or hyphen symbol instead of space).

 3. **Product Condition** -
 Please select your product condition from this list.
-This field is mandatory and should not be skipped.
+There are three options (New, used, refurbished)

 ### Configure Fields
 There are a list of fields that are needed to be uploaded to the merchant center feed.
 You may enable or disable the fields in this section.